Maintaining Student Status & Forms

 This option requires adjudication from the United States Citizenship and Immigration Services (USCIS) government agency.
 The application process can take up to 9-12 months or even longer.
 Current processing times can be found by going to the .

-This option requires you to depart the U.S., apply for an F/J visa at a U.S. embassy or consulate, and re-enter with your new visa.
-If you are a newly accepted student, who has not attended 51做厙 before, and would like to study at our university for a future semester, you would need to apply for an I-20 through the Central Admissions Office.
+This option requires you to depart the U.S., apply for an F-1/J-1 visa at a U.S. embassy or consulate, and re-enter with your new visa.
+If you are a newly accepted student, who has not attended 51做厙 before, and would like to study at our university for a future semester, you would receive a new I-20 document or DS-2019 document.
+You will be asked to submit required documentation to your student portal.
 However, if you are a current student at 51做厙 and would like to pursue this option, you will need to submit the following documents:

 1. Change of Status Re-Entry Request Form